Skip to content

 .

-Creates a `Micro` effect that will fail with the specified error.
-This will result in a `CauseFail`, where the error is tracked at the type level.
+This results in a Fail variant of the MicroCause type, where the error is tracked at the type level.

 fail